Transitions in Dynamic Point Labeling: Introduction

-Furthermore, we work in a dynamic setting, where points appear and disappear at different moments in time, and the set~$P$ changes only through additions and deletions: the data we consider later consists of geotagged tweets, for which we know only the location at the moment they are tweeted, and hence data points do not move.
+For the study of transitions, we work in a dynamic setting, where points appear and disappear at different moments in time, and the set~$P$ changes only through additions and deletions: the data we consider later consists of geotagged events, for which we know only the location at the moment they occur, and hence data points do not move.
 Every time changes are made to $P$, a new overlap-free labeling must be computed, thus resulting in a change from labeling~\Labeling{1}, before the changes, to labeling~\Labeling{2}, afterwards.
-In this paper we study different types of transitions from~\Labeling{1} to~\Labeling{2}.
-During such a transition, the individual labels are allowed to move in the sliding-position model~\cite{vanKreveld.1999} (see Figure~\ref{fig:position-model}b).
-Our aim is to find transitions that achieve optimization criteria, such as minimizing the number of overlaps during a transition, or minimizing the time required to perform a transition.
-To our knowledge, this is the first time transitions have been studied in this way.
+In this paper, we study different types of transitions from~\Labeling{1} to~\Labeling{2}, namely consecutive and simultaneous transitions.
+In the former, only one label moves at a time, while in the latter, multiple labels can move simultaneously.
+During both types of transitions, the individual labels are allowed to move in the sliding-position model, i.e., are only allowed to move horizontally and vertically around their point while continuously touching it~\cite{vanKreveld.1999} (see \cref{fig:position-model}b).
+Although the obtained movement paths might not be the shortest ones, we see two benefits in using the sliding-position model: First, it is the natural generalization of the fixed-position model and it guarantees that throughout the movement we maintain a valid, but not necessarily overlap-free, labeling.
+Second, the association between a point and its label is unambiguous throughout the whole movement.
+In particular, a label never occludes its point, which is not guaranteed if labels move on the shortest path directly to their target position, i.e., perform a linear transition.
+Although we view the above two aspects as clear advantages over linear transitions and as a valid way of defining movements, we acknowledge that, to the best of our knowledge, there is no user study yet validating this assumption.
+We regard such empirical validation as a natural next step in the study of transitions in point labeling, positioning our contribution as an initial algorithmic exploration of this topic.
+In particular, our aim is to find transitions that achieve optimization criteria, such as minimizing the number of overlaps during a transition, or minimizing the time required to perform a transition.
+To our knowledge, this is the first time transitions have been studied systematically in this way.